Explore 1.5M+ audiobooks & ebooks free for days

 They did hire us, and we did win, Captain says with a sly grin.
 Some sort of celebration would be expected.

 So we do have reason to celebrate?
-Commander asks walking right up to the official.
+Commander asks, walking right up to the official.

 To honor you...

 Do I look like a fool to you?
-Commander asks, and his casual tone doesn’t change as he looks right into the alien’s face.
+Commander asks, and his casual tone doesn't change as he looks into the alien's face.

-No Commander, you don't...
+No, Commander, you don't...

 Then do not treat me like one.
 You hired us to free you from the Utars.
 You are now free.
 It is now time to pay us for this service.
-I lost too many friends on the job, so I am not in the mood for lies.
+I lost too many friends on this job, so I am not in the mood for lies.
 Or betrayals.

 Commander, we were desperate when we contacted you.
 The Utars destroyed most of our cities.
-Those they didn't kill, they kept as slaves or sold to be used, sold into life of slavery.
+Those they didn't kill, they kept as slaves or sold to be used, sold into a life of slavery.
 Our vault is nearly empty.
 We have nothing.

 Captain points her weapon at the official.
 Commander gives her a quick look, and she lowers it.